Pressurized water reactor: Disadvantages

 Natural uranium is only 0.7% uranium-235, the isotope necessary for thermal reactors.
 This makes it necessary to enrich the uranium fuel, which significantly increases the costs of fuel production.
 Compared to reactors operating on natural uranium, less energy is generated per unit of uranium ore even though a higher burnup can be achieved.
 Nuclear reprocessing can "stretch" the fuel supply of both natural uranium and enriched uranium reactors but is virtually only practiced for light-water reactors operating with lightly enriched fuel as spent fuel from e.g. CANDU reactors is very low in fissile material.

 Because water acts as a neutron moderator, it is not possible to build a fast-neutron reactor with a PWR design.
 A reduced moderation water reactor may however achieve a breeding ratio greater than unity, though this reactor design has disadvantages of its own.

-Spent fuel from a PWR usually has a higher content of fissile material than natural uranium.
-Without nuclear reprocessing, this fissile material cannot be used as fuel in a PWR.
-It can, however, be used in a CANDU with only minimal reprocessing in a process called "DUPIC" - Direct Use of spent PWR fuel in CANDU.

 Thermal efficiency, while better than for boiling water reactors, cannot achieve the values of reactors with higher operating temperatures such as those cooled with high-temperature gases, liquid metals or molten salts.
 Similarly process heat drawn from a PWR is not suitable for most industrial applications as those require temperatures in excess of 400 C.

 Radiolysis and certain accident scenarios which involve interactions between hot steam and zircalloy cladding can produce hydrogen from the cooling water leading to hydrogen explosions as a potential accident scenario.
 During the Fukushima nuclear accident a hydrogen explosion damaging the containment building was a major concern, though the reactors at the plant were BWRs, which owing to the steam at the top of the pressure vessel by design carry a greater risk of this happening.
 Some reactors contain catalytic recombiners which let the hydrogen react with ambient oxygen in a non-explosive fashion.